yonatani94/Texteditor/README.md

 Text Editor

-A simple text editor designed to search,replace and find with Txt file
+A simple text editor designed to search,replace and find with Text file